palewire/first-python-notebook/docs/pipenv/index.rst

 Install your first package
 ****************************

-Now let's install a simple Python package to see pipenv in action.
+Now let's install a simple Python package to see Pipenv in action.
 We'll choose `yolk3k <https://pypi.org/project/yolk3k/>`_, a simple command-line tool that can list all your installed python packages.

-We can add it to our project's private virtual environment by typing its name after pipenv's install command.
+We can add it to our project's private virtual environment by typing its name after Pipenv's install command.

 .. code-block:: bash